z3y/shaders/README.md

 https://github.com/z3y/shaders.git
 ```

-> To install a spefic version add `#v0.0.0` to the end of the url with the version number  from the release labels
+> To install a specific version add `#v0.0.0` to the end of the url with the version number  from the release labels

 ## Shader Features